Scattering amplitudes versus potentials in nuclear effective field theory: search for a potential compromise: Power counting breakdown

+Originally the lecture by Lepage~\cite{Lepage:1997cs} dealt with the behavior of the contact-range operators in a potential expansion for hard cutoffs, while here I am dealing with finite-range interactions.
+Leading and subleading two pion exchange, which are in principle $Q^2$ and $Q^3$ contributions to the EFT potential, are known for their unexpected strength at short distances.
+Adapting the observation made by Lepage to finite-range operators, i.e. the potential, if the cutoff is hard enough it should come as no surprise that the aforementioned $Q^2$ and $Q^3$ contributions end up behaving as $Q^0$ operators instead.

-As a matter of fact we can use perturbation theory to further analyze the actual power counting behaviour of the amplitudes against the nominal one in the potential.
-For instance, we can play the following game: exchange the orders of one and two pion exchange in the EFT expansion.
-That is, we consider a hypothetical power counting in which the two pion exchange piece of the EFT potential is ${\rm LO}$, while the one pion exchange piece is demoted to subleading orders ($\rm N^2LO$ for instance).
+For testing this hypothesis I will play the following game: exchange the orders of one and two pion exchange in the EFT expansion.
+That is, I consider a hypothetical power counting in which the two pion exchange piece of the EFT potential is ${\rm LO}$, while the one pion exchange piece is demoted to subleading orders ($\rm N^2LO$ for instance).
 The power counting of the contact-range interactions is left unchanged though.
+Notice that if one considers only the ${\rm N^2LO}$ potential-based expansion (i.e. the Weinberg prescription), this hypothetical power counting is indistinguishable from the Weinberg counting.
+The reason is that this calculation only depends on the sum of all contributions to the potential up to a certain order, but not on internal rearrangements of these contributions.

-If we consider only the ${\rm N^2LO}$ potential-based expansion, this hypothetical power counting is indistinguishable from the Weinberg counting.
-The outcome is this game is shown in Fig.~\ref{fig:extravaganza}, which reproduces relatively well the ${\rm N^2LO}$ Weinberg phase shifts.
-This is indeed shocking to say the least, because it implies that the actual power counting of the amplitudes is radically different than the power counting assumed for the potential.
-We will call this type of behaviour power counting breakdown or power counting {\it extravaganza}, to indicate the relative freedom of the actual power counting in the amplitudes.
-This scenario was first considered in Ref.~\cite{Valderrama:2010aw}.
+The outcome of this game is shown in Fig.~\ref{fig:extravaganza}, which reproduces relatively well the ${\rm N^2LO}$ Weinberg phase shifts for a breakdown scale of $M = 400\,{\rm MeV}$, which almost doubles the convergence radius of the perturbative reexpansion of Fig.~\ref{fig:W1}.
+This implies that the actual power counting of the amplitudes is different than the power counting assumed for the potential, but nonetheless aligns with the problem described by Lepage in his lectures.
+What is surprising though is that the cutoff for which this happens in the two-nucleon system is $\Lambda = 400\,{\rm MeV}$, definitely softer than expected.
+I will call this type of behavior {\it power counting breakdown}, to indicate that the amplitudes are breaking the power counting they are expected to follow in the first place.

+The failure of the Weinberg counting (when the amplitudes are generated by the iteration of the full potential) could be blamed to a series of causes, of which a few come readily to mind, such as: (i) this is a fine-tuned system, (ii) range corrections should be added when the counting fails, (iii) the one-pion exchange potential in the singlet vanishes in the chiral limit, etc. As a matter of fact (i) and (ii) are already an implicit acceptance that the Weinberg counting might not be applicable in the case of the $^1S_0$ partial wave, while (iii) might fall in the category of why this failure happens.
+The point is that if one modifies the original Weinberg counting in line with the different findings derived from RG analysis~\cite{Nogga:2005hy,Birse:2005um,Valderrama:2009ei,Valderrama:2011mv,Long:2011qx,Long:2011xw,Long:2012ve}, this failure does not happen (as I will explain later).